2026 CALL FOR ABSTRACTS

 Submission Process

 Abstracts must be submitted electronically via the online abstract submission portal.
-To submit an abstract, first create a guest account on the Academy’s website or login to an existing guest, CANS, or Fellow account.
+To submit an abstract, first create a guest account on the Academy’s website or log in to an existing account.
 Once you create your account, you will be directed to a confirmation page where you will click “Submit an Abstract” and this will log you in via single-sign-on to the abstract submission portal.

 Review and Selection